 Emergency caesarean section

-The usual reasons for an emergency caesarean section is either labour slowing down or concern for the wellbeing of your baby.
-This happens for around 1 in 4 women/people.
+This is needed for around 1 in 4 women.
+The usual reasons for an emergency caesarean section are the progress of the labour slowing or concern for the wellbeing of your baby.

 Scar weakening or scar rupture